Some people don’t understand why I’m so comfortable with silence. To them, silence is a problem they have to get rid of.

 I used to have a classmate in college who could not bear silence.
 He used to be my lab partner in a microbiology lab class, which meant we spent a lot of time together doing experiments.
 We were usually by ourselves in the lab because our schedules only allowed us to do the experiments at night.
 We had a friendly relationship, but we weren’t exactly friends — we didn’t have a lot of things in common, so we usually ran out of conversation topics fairly quickly.

 I didn’t mind this.
 I liked working in silence, especially because lab work requires a certain level of precision and concentration that can only be achieved through being quiet.
-But my classmate hated the quiet; it made him uncomfortable.
+My classmate, on the other hand, hated the quiet; it seemed to make him uncomfortable.
 Even though we didn’t have anything to talk about, he felt this unspoken pressure to fill the room with words.

 I’m sure everyone has felt this pressure at least once in their lives.
-It’s this pressure imposed by society to avoid the feared “uncomfortable silence.”
+This pressure is imposed by society to avoid the feared “uncomfortable silence.”
 We force ourselves to talk even if we don’t have anything to say.
 But why do we do this?
-There are a number of different reasons.
+There are a number of reasons.
 Some people might do it because silence gives them anxiety.
 Others might do it to avoid the awkwardness of being in a quiet room with another person.
 Still others might do it to avoid the moments of self-reflection that come with silence.
-And yet others might do it because they’re afraid that the other person will think that they are boring.
+Yet others might do it because they’re afraid that the other person will think that they are boring.